You will know the truth and the truth will set you free

 [Acknowledgement to the person who published this image of an album cover of this Illuminati brainchild, the Bethel Church with its Jesus Culture band]

 ‘Senior’ pastor Bill Johnson with his Mega Bethel Church and ‘Jesus Culture’ Rock band top all the Illuminati deceptions I have studied thus far in obedience to Jesus’ commandment to “test and prove everything to see if it is of God,” (1 Ths.
 5:21; 1 Jn.
 4:1-4.)
 I was shocked to find that nothing Johnson teaches is the truth of the Bible.
 All his teachings are based on Christianized New Age formulas and the ‘quantum physics’ principles of Einstein and Newton.
 Hermetism witchcraft principles, (relating not only to the Charismatic Movement but also to theosophy, alchemy, and astrology teachings,) are behind his commandments to “perform ‘saving’ miracles,” (as the universe, so the soul,) “get heaven now,” (as above, so below,) and his fanatical quest for an extraordinary ‘anointing or presence,’ with “the Holy Spirit within but also coming down on them for extra power,” (as within, so without,) as described in their handbook, “The Physics of Heaven,” (1 Cor.
 6:15-20; 1 Jn.
 2:20; 27; Heb.
 8:13.)

 [Acknowledgement to the person who published this image]

 Bill Johnson and his followers intend to, through their matchless so-called ‘anointed presence,” (which he put on steroids after adopting it from the Charismatic Movement,) ‘save and heal’ the whole world by “bringing down God’s kingdom in heaven upon the whole earth to see and taste,” or to “blow open heaven above so it can become a touch-reality down below.”
-What happened to “the just shall live by faith?”
+What happened to “the just will live by faith?”
 He has a twisted answer to every Scripture that refutes the falsehoods that flow from his mouth.